sardana-org/sardana/doc/source/sep/SEP18.md

 The same as option 2 but maintaining the backwards compatibility in the following way:
-* Acquisition actions will call the `LoadOne`, etc. methods depending on the controllers implementations (more preciselly using the `inspect.getargspec` and counting the number of arguments).
+* Acquisition actions will call the `LoadOne`, etc. methods depending on the controllers implementations (more precisely using the `inspect.getargspec` and counting the number of arguments).
 This will require much more complicated acquisition actions.